cyberbotics/webots/docs/guide/lidar-sensors.md

 #### Slamtec RPlidar A2

-The `Slamtec RPlidar A2` is a 1 layer rotational lidar with a range of up to 12 meters.
+The `Slamtec RPlidar A2` is a 1-layer rotational lidar with a range of up to 12 meters.
 Full specifications can be found [on this page](https://www.slamtec.com/en/Lidar/A2).

 %figure "Slamtec RPlidar A2 lidar"